Greater Nanaimo Pollution Control Centre Secondary Treatment Upgrade Project

 Why is GNPCC being upgraded to secondary treatment?The project will provide additional capacity for planned growth and will meet a commitment in the RDN's Liquid Waste Management Plan.
 It will also meet provincial and federal regulations which require that all municipal wastewater treatment facilities provide secondary treatment or better.
 Secondary treatment will improve the quality of effluent discharged to the Strait of Georgia.

 How much does the project cost and how will it be funded?The project budget is $82 million including contingency.
-The project will be paid for through a combination of reserves, development cost charges and borrowing.
+The project will be paid for through a combination of reserves, development cost charges, borrowing and grant funding.

 What kinds of construction activity can I expect?Construction activities will last from Spring 2017 to Fall 2019 and will include: